If you are wondering whether texts by Brecht have been translated into English or whether there are multiple English tranlations, check:

 Brecht's Works in English: A Bibliography

-Check this new website with almost 3000 entries if you are looking for Brecht's plays, poems, songs, stories, or essays in English translation:
+With almost 3000 entries you can identify Brecht's plays, poems, songs, stories, or essays in English translation:

 Questions about English-language performance rights of Brecht's plays?
 Click here for more details.